Healing Begins Here

 What are Opioid Withdrawal Symptoms?

 Opioid withdrawal symptoms can range from mild to severe.
-Some individuals may experience more intense symptoms than others, while some may not experience any at all.
-The severity of the withdrawal symptoms is often related to the amount and frequency of opioid use.
+The severity is often related to the amount and frequency of opioid use.
+Common symptoms include:

 • Nausea and vomiting